I am a law student interested in commercial litigation.

 I also have experience supporting formal academic research: during the 2013-2014 academic year, I was a graduate research assistant at Catholic University.
 From 2010-2012, I worked on a multi-year National Science Foundation grant conducting research with human subjects at the Oregon Museum of Science and Industry, where I was responsible for all aspects of liaising with an external IRB.
 I have prepared reports for NEH and NSF grants.

 I operate a small consulting business headquartered in a HUB Zone, and am actively pursuing DBE certification.
-I work as a freelance researcher and also write business plans, data management plans, feature articles, grants, press releases, and most recently, zoning appeals.
-I am interested in subcontracting opportunities.
+I work as a freelance researcher and also write business plans, data management plans, feature articles, grants, press releases, tax and zoning appeals.

 I am happy to serve as a reviewer for any projects in the field of libraries, museums and informal education (particularly for STEM projects).
 Please email me (anita @ anitalife.com) if you would like my CV.